amis-erc20/amisdex/help/depositing-tokens-and-selling-using-myetherwallet.md

 Now that you've approved the exchange to receive 10 of your OMG tokens, click "Collect" in Step 2 of the Deposit OMG form to tell the exchange contract to actually receive them.

-As before, UbiTok.io will tell you what transaction you need to make via MyEtherWallet's "Send Ether and Tokens" page - you'll need to copy-and-paste the details  (address, amount, gas and data) into MyEtherWallet, then hit Generate and Send Transaction.
+As before, KIWI Exchange will tell you what transaction you need to make via MyEtherWallet's "Send Ether and Tokens" page - you'll need to copy-and-paste the details  (address, amount, gas and data) into MyEtherWallet, then hit Generate and Send Transaction.

 This time once the transaction has completed, we can see back up in the balance section that our "Exchange" OMG balance is now 10.
 We're ready to sell our tokens.